Constitution: History and development

 Since 1789, along with the Constitution of the United States of America (U.S. Constitution), which is the oldest and shortest written constitution still in force, close to 800 constitutions have been adopted and subsequently amended around the world by independent states.

 In the late 18th century, Thomas Jefferson predicted that a period of 20 years would be the optimal time for any constitution to be still in force, since "the earth belongs to the living, and not to the dead".
-Indeed, according to recent studies, the average life of any new written constitution is around 19 years.
+Indeed, according to recent studies, the average life of any newly written constitution is around 19 years.
 However, a great number of constitutions do not last more than 10 years, and around 10% do not last more than one year, as was the case of the French Constitution of 1791.
-By contrast, some constitutions, notably that of the United States, have remained in force for several centuries, often without major revision for long periods of time.
+By contrast, some constitutions, notably that of the United States, have remained in force for several centuries, often without major revision for long periods.